rootwork/rootwork.org/README.md

 `npm run n`

-This generates a new post with a folder location of the current date, and auto-creates a bunch of data within the post.
-It's much easier than running `hugo new ...`.
+This will ask you for the title of the post and its date (defaults to today), then open the Markdown file in Sublime.
+For our purposes it is more convenient than using `hugo new ...`.

 # Generating the site for production